OWI defense · Racine County

 Where is the Racine County Courthouse?

 The Racine County Courthouse is at 730 Wisconsin Avenue, Racine, WI 53403.
 Our office at 840 Lake Avenue is six blocks away.
-OWI cases enter through the intake court on Monday and Thursday morning calendars, then are assigned to Branches 1 through 10 for the duration of the case.
+OWI cases enter through the intake court on Monday and Thursday morning calendars, then are assigned to the appropriate Racine County circuit branch for the duration of the case.

 Your defense team